 Cherry served four terms as a congresswoman before her untimely death in 1979.

 Powers made history by becoming the first person of color and the first woman elected to the Kentucky state senate.
 She served 21 years in office.

 During her time in office, Powers introduced a statewide fair housing law that prohibited discrimination.
 Her efforts made Kentucky the first state in the South that banned discrimination in the workplace and segregation in public spaces.
 She also worked toward providing better education opportunities for the physically and mentally disabled.

 Powers became an honorary Sigma Gamma Rho member in 1993.
 She passed away in January 2016.

 Dame Mary Eugenia Charles

-Charles served as the prime minister of Dominica from 1980 to 1995, the first woman in the country’s history to hold the position.
+Charles served as the prime minister of Dominica from 1980 to 1995 and was the first woman in the country’s history to hold the position.

-She received her bachelor’s degree from the University of Toronto and a law degree from the London School of Economic and Political Science, then went back to Dominica to practice law making her the country’s first female lawyer.
+She received her bachelor’s degree from the University of Toronto and a law degree from the London School of Economic and Political Science, then went back to Dominica to practice law, becoming her the country’s first female lawyer.

 As prime minister, Charles supported measures intended to help Dominica economically and supported the U.S.-led invasion of Grenada in 1983.

 In 1991, she was knighted by Queen Elizabeth II for her work as a lawyer, politician and journalist, according to The Caribbean Current.